GiulioDR/HackabilityBarilla17--La-Buona-Forchetta-/README.md

 The Barilla CEO (center) likes La Buona Forchetta!

 ## Need we faced

+Domenico, a member of the team, suffers from Parkinson's disease.
+He asked us for a miniaturize device to make him taste

+a plate of spaghetti!

 Parkinson's is a chronic neurodegenerative disease that most commonly occurs in the elderly over the age of 50.
 The

 characteristic symptoms of the disease - tremor, rigidity, bradykinesia and postural instability - are due to the death of